kmaeda16/libRCGA/README.md

 Uninstallation:

 Installation of libRCGA does not change any files or directories outside libRCGA-x.x.
 Thus, all you have to do for uninstallation is to delete libRCGA-x.x by typing "rm -r libRCGA-x.x".

+Citation:

+Kazuhiro Maeda, Fred C. Boogerd, and Hiroyuki Kurata, libRCGA: a C library for real-coded genetic algorithms for rapid parameter estimation of kinetic models, IPSJ Transactions on Bioinformatics, 11: 1-10, 2018

 Good luck!
 Any suggestions and bug reports are welcome.
 Please contact KM.